Equity Release For Over 70s Your 2026 Guide

 Equity Release For People Over 70 Explained

 Retired homeowners who need financial assistance can access some of the equity they’ve built in their homes.
 The older you are at the time of borrowing, the more favourable the interest rates are.
-This makes equity release for over 70s an attractive option.
+This makes equity release for the over-70s an attractive option.
 It’s not always the best option, though.

 Regardless of your age, you will need professional advice from someone impartial and with an active membership to the Equity Release Council, which is the industry watchdog overseeing fair practice and transparency across the equity release market.